Kevjinx/MERN-Project-Ecommerce-Shoop/README.md

 Custom database seeder script: Prepopulates the database with sample data to streamline development and testing.

-Users: Allow users to register, and update their account information
+Users: Allow users to register, update their account information and view their orders on their profile page.

 Reviews: Allows users to leave reviews for products.

 Admin Product management: Allows administrators to add, edit, and remove products and categories.

-Admin Order Management: Allows administrators to manage orders, marked them as shipped/paid/delivered, and view the order history of individual customers.
+Admin Order Management: Allows administrators to manage orders, marked them as delivered, and view the order history of individual customers.

 ## Features to be added on the frontend